FEIFAN-HE/CoronaVirusDataAnalysis/README.md

 ## Conclusion
 There are a lot of useful information that can be drawn based on the findings in this project, let's summarize the finding:
-1. Mainland China accounts for 98% of the all Corona Virus cases and others(which construct of Diamond Princess cruise ship and Cruise Ship) account for 0.89% whi
+1. Mainland China accounts for 98% of the all Corona Virus cases and others(which construct of Diamond Princess cruise ship and Cruise Ship) account for 0.89% which are the most severe regions.
+The other regions are still under control as of 02/22/2020
+2. Hubei in Mainland China
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE4NzQ0OTk5NjEsMTIzNTMzODkzMSwtMT
-UzMDE0MzcyMSwtMjEwNzI4MDk2Myw1NzM3ODM4ODksLTYwMTYw
-MTYwLDE4MTc1NTAzOTEsMTE2MDE2MDQyOSwtMTQyNjYxMTM4MS
-wtMTY5MDk5ODcwMSwtMjkyNDUzNjEsOTIwMjQxMzc3LDEwNTcw
-Nzg2NzddfQ==
+eyJoaXN0b3J5IjpbLTcwOTkyMDYxMCwxMjM1MzM4OTMxLC0xNT
+MwMTQzNzIxLC0yMTA3MjgwOTYzLDU3Mzc4Mzg4OSwtNjAxNjAx
+NjAsMTgxNzU1MDM5MSwxMTYwMTYwNDI5LC0xNDI2NjExMzgxLC
+0xNjkwOTk4NzAxLC0yOTI0NTM2MSw5MjAyNDEzNzcsMTA1NzA3
+ODY3N119
 -->